terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `parameters` - A map of parameters that will be saved as host parameters in the machine config.
 - `puppet_class_ids` - IDs of the applied puppet classes.
 - `retry_count` - Number of times to retry on a failed attempt to register or delete a host in foreman.
+- `token` - Build token.
+Can be used to signal to Foreman that a host build is complete.